MrRoot192/Pycraft/README.md

 # Pycraft
-A bad version of mynecraft maked on Python
+A bad version of mynecraft made in Python